 Classification of dyes and pigments and their methods of application.
-General properties of dyes, dyeing auxillaries and after treatments.
+General properties of dyes, dyeing auxiliaries and after-treatments.
 Assessment of colourfastness properties of dyes and pigments.
 Mill water supplies and their treatment.
-Aspects of dyehouse effluent treatment.
+Aspects of dye-house effluent treatment.
 Textile printing methods.
 Textile dyeing machinery.
-Textile printing methods.
 Recent developments in dyeing and printing technology.